kaviyapushpa398-sudo/Level1-Task2/README.md

-# Level1-Task2
-Oasis Infobyte -web development internship

 # 🌐 Personal Portfolio Website

+A modern and responsive **Personal Portfolio Website** built using **HTML, CSS, and JavaScript**.
-Welcome to my Personal Portfolio Website repository!
-This project was created to showcase my skills, projects, certifications, and learning journey as a Computer Science student.
+This website showcases my skills, projects, and contact information in a clean and professional layout.

-This portfolio serves as a platform to present my work in a professional and visually appealing way while demonstrating my front-end development skills.

-This project was developed as part of my Web Development Internship at Oasis Infobyte.

----

 ## ✨ Features

+* 👩‍💻 Personal introduction section
+* 🧾 About me section describing my background and interests
+* 🛠 Skills section highlighting my technical abilities
+* 📂 Projects section to showcase my work
+* 📞 Contact section with social media links
-🚀 Modern and responsive design
+* 🎨 Modern dark theme design
-🎨 Clean and attractive user interface
-📱 Mobile-friendly layout
+* 📱 Responsive layout for different screen sizes
-🧭 Smooth scrolling navigation
-📂 Dedicated sections for projects and certifications
-📬 Contact section for connecting

----

-## 🛠️ Technologies Used
+## 🛠 Technologies Used

-💻 HTML
+* 🌐 HTML5
-🎨 CSS
+* 🎨 CSS3
-⚡ JavaScript
+* ⚡ JavaScript

----

-## 📑 Website Sections

-🏠 Home
-👨‍💻 About Me
-🧠 Skills
-📞 Contact

----

 ## 🎯 Purpose of the Project

-The goal of this portfolio is to create a professional online presence where I can showcase my projects and skills.
-It also helps me document my learning journey in web development and share my work with recruiters, developers, and the tech community.
+The goal of this project is to create a **personal developer portfolio** to present my skills, projects, and achievements in a professional way.

----
+## 💼 Internship

+This project was developed during my **Web Development Internship at Oasis Infobyte**, where I worked on building practical web development projects and improving my frontend development skills.

+## 📚 What I Learned

+* 🧩 Designing a structured and professional portfolio layout
+* 🎨 Creating modern UI using CSS
+* ⚡ Adding interactivity with JavaScript
+* 📐 Organizing content to showcase projects and skills effectively

-## 👨‍💻 Author
+## 👩‍💻 Author

-Kaviya B
+**Kaviya B**
-Computer Science Student
+🎓 Computer Science Student
-Aspiring Software Developer
+💻 Aspiring Software Developer

----

-⭐ If you like this project, feel free to explore the repository and share your feedback!